 “[It] requires skilled manpower and brainpower to match the power of totalitarian discipline.”

-When the public education system is completely controlled and directed to focus on the “productive capacity of the nation,” then we are concentrating our manpower and money on one of the corporate-elites’ endpoints — the production of their manpower supply.
-This is where we must focus our brainpower.
-This is where the corporate-elite coup must be stopped.
+When the public education system is completely controlled and directed to focus on the “productive capacity of the nation,” then we are concentrating our manpower and money on one of the corporate-elites’ endpoints — the production of their labor supply.
+This is where we must focus our brainpower and consider what purposes we expect a public education system to serve.

 Children do need to be employable.
-The public education system helps fulfill that goal.
-I get that.
+We all understand that.

-What I don’t get is the public’s willingness to let education be narrowed and controlled —made into a test-and-sort system— to fill corporate workforce needs.
-What don’t people understand about the importance of control of the public education system?
+But what I don’t get is the public’s willingness to let education be narrowed and controlled —made into a test-and-sort, data-collection system— to fill corporate workforce needs.

 Are we sure we want these groups — under the guise of philanthropic efforts and state control — in control of our productive capacity?